Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 9 min read

 Attach the Pump and Make an Airtight Seal

-1. Position the pump head squarely over the Schrader valve — proper pump alignment is critical.
-Remove the valve cap first, then press down firmly so the head seats fully; a slight wobble means a poor seal.
-Use a consistent sealing technique: hold the head steady with one hand while engaging a locking lever if present to clamp the connection.
+1. Position the pump head squarely over the Schrader valve.
+Proper pump alignment is critical.
+Remove the valve cap first, then press down firmly so the head seats fully.
+A slight wobble means a poor seal.
+Hold the head steady with one hand while engaging a locking lever if present to clamp the connection.

-Listen and feel for hissing; any audible leak indicates misalignment or a damaged valve core.
+Listen and feel for hissing.
+Any audible leak points to misalignment or a damaged valve core.
 If you hear hissing, reseat the head and re-secure, or check the valve core.
-Pump with the head secured; keep steady pressure on the connection to prevent air loss.
-When finished, disengage and remove the pump head quickly but smoothly, minimizing escape, and replace the valve cap immediately.
+Pump with the head secured and keep steady pressure on the connection to prevent air loss.
+When finished, disengage and remove the pump head quickly but smoothly to minimize air escape, and replace the valve cap right away.

 Pump to the Correct Pressure (Read Gauges)